Mufalta/Rakamin-KF-Analytics/README.md

 🗺️ How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?

-🔎 What additional insights can be derived to optimize business performance?

 By developing this project, I aim to enhance my **data analytics skills**, particularly in **SQL, BigQuery, and Google Looker Studio**, while delivering valuable insights for **Kimia Farma’s business strategy**. 📊

 # 🛠️ Tools I Used